No-show patients are insanely expensive and can seriously increase your practice’s legal risk.

 No-show patients are a chronic problem.
 A variety of sources report that they cost US physician practices approximately $150 BILLION a year.
 Outpatient no-show rates generate an average loss of 14% in daily revenue.
 Can you really afford to lose 14% of your revenue?
 Especially now when the cost of everything is going up so dramatically.

 So, what can you do to better manage no-show patients, reduce your legal risk, and avoid massive revenue losses?
 That’s where attorney, Jeana Singleton, JD, can help.
-During her upcoming live online training on Thursday, September 28th at 1pm ET, Jeana will provide you with step-by-step answers to this costly, lawsuit-ridden issue.
+During her online training, Jeana will provide you with step-by-step answers to this costly, lawsuit-ridden issue.

-Here are just a few of the step-by-step, plain-English risk-reduction strategies for no-show patients Jeana will provide you with during her upcoming, 60-minute live online training session:
+Here are just a few of the step-by-step, plain-English risk-reduction strategies for no-show patients Jeana will provide you with during her 60-minute online training session:

 - How to correctly “fire” a patient for chronic no-shows and avoid an abandonment lawsuit